 The same Greek word translated reprobate in the King James Bible (adokimos, Strong's Concordance Number #G96) is translated as depraved in the NIV version of Romans 1:28, disapproved in the NKJV version of 2Timothy 3:8 and worthless in the NASB version of Titus 1:16.

-What do we know about someone who has this kind of mind?
-We know from Romans 1:28 that the people under discussion did not like to retain God in their knowledge.
-As a result, God gave them over to this depraved, disapproved and virtually worthless state of mind.
+What do we know about someone who possesses a reprobate attitude?
+We know from Romans 1:28 that the people under discussion did not like to retain the Lord in their knowledge.
+They are godless and wicked people who suppress the truth by their wickedness (Romans 1:18).
+As a result, he gave them over to this reprobate and virtually worthless state of reasoning.